glarocca/OKRs/pyOKR_VOs_Users_Accounting/README.md

+# pyOKR_VOs_Users_Accounting

-This python client shows the number of VO users in the specific reporting period.
+This python client calculates the number of users of the production VOs.

 ## Edit the environmental settings

-Edit the `openrc.sh` file and configure the server settings.
+Edit the `openrc.sh` file and configure the settings.

 ```
 [..]